matthew-kissinger/Magikarp-Discord-Bot/README.md

 3. **Test Command**: Use the `!test` command to ensure Magikarp is operational.

+4. **Stock Analysis**: Get GPT-3.5 chat model to do stock analysis using latest price, historical prices and volumes, and recent news stories to produce a rating and stock chart.

 ## How to Use

 1. Clone the repository.